-Finding the right type of concrete for your project is essential for getting the best results.
+Finding the right type of concrete mix for your project is essential for getting the best results.
 Here at EasyMix Concrete we design and supply a huge range of concrete strengths and grades to ensure the ideal solution for any project or application.
+To see how much concrete you need use our concrete calculator per m3 or view our concrete prices for concrete, screed and pump hire.

 Most concrete mix designs use the same type of raw materials: cement, water and aggregate (usually sand and stone), in different ratios.
 Some types of concrete have additional materials added to give specialist qualities, such as: